ceisenbach/about/RESUME_HidalgoNoel_2013_web_short.md

 **Noel HIDALGO**
 [noneck.org](http://noneck.org) | [noel@noneck.org](mailto:noel@noneck.org)

 He stands at the crossroads of technology, government, community, and impact.
-For the last 15 years, Noel has worked on entrepreneurial ideas that have helped changed the world.
-He has traveled extensively advocating for a free and open internet, accessible and participatory government, open source software, and free culture.
+His work advocates for a free and open internet, accessible and participatory government, open source software, and free culture.

-Since 2009, he has organized BetaNYC, the Nation's largest municipally focused civic technology, open government, and civic startup community.
-He is the co-founder of NYC's Drupal community, the #BikeNYC hashtag, and a founding board member of StreetsPAC.
-Noel is known a an effective organizer who can walk between worlds.
+Since 2009, he has organized BetaNYC, a non-profit that is the Nation's largest municipally focused civic technology, open government, and civic startup community.
+He is known for co-founding NYC's Drupal community, the #BikeNYC hashtag, and a founding board member of StreetsPAC.
+Noel is known as an effective organizer who can walk between worlds.

-In 2009, he was part of an award winning, pionnering team to rebuild the New York State Senate's Information Technology.
-He is an Eagle Scout
+In 2009, he was part of an award winning, pioneering team to rebuild the New York State Senate's Information Technology.
+He is an Eagle Scout.

 **Highlighted Employers, Projects & Publications**